 - Apply the respective model on the global input region of the current sample. - Apply a softmax activation function to the raw network output to generate a probability mask for the sample. - Create a binary mask by setting each entry in the probability mask to 1 if it is greater than 0.45, else to 0. - Use one iteration of 8-connected binary dilation and calculate all different connected components.
-Each connected component is considered an individual front. - Filter the labeled image with the undilated binary mask to remove the dilation effect. - remove Remove all fronts that consist of less than 2 pixel pixels. - Write the binary mask to disk.

-During evaluation we then load the corresponding binary mask from disk and crop it to a sub-region when necessary.
+Each connected component is considered an individual front. - Filter the labeled image with the undilated binary mask to remove the dilation effect. - Remove all fronts that consist of less than 2 pixels. - Write the binary mask to disk. - During evaluation we then load the corresponding binary mask from disk and crop it to a sub-region when necessary.
 Results of the baseline method and the weather service labels are already provided in binary format.

-405 2.4.3 Calculation of Critical Success Index (CSI)Front to object conversion
+2.4.3 Front to object conversion